LeoTeam/docs/philosophy.md

 * Defining an interface definition - methods and signatures – for integration with other components of the various Lotus frameworks
 * Providing clear and cohesive behavior

+In other words, Lotus's mixins are ready to enrich *your* objects.

 These modules **are not**:

 * Junk drawer(s) of behavior piled upon an already overworked object